kubotal/kad-doc/kad/docs/getting-started/15-a-first-deployment.md

 - The `component.parameters` attribute will populate the data model used to render the template provided by the `values` attribute of the component.

-- The `namespace` attribute specify where the component will be deployed.
+- The `namespace` attribute specify where this component will be deployed.

 ## Making the Deployment effective